BRIEF HISTORY OF IU SCHOOL OF NURSING

 The school reflects Indiana University's charge to deliver quality educational programs that serve a variety of populations around the state.
 With that charge, we are continually striving to balance excellence and access.

-In 1922, five School of Nursing students founded the Alpha Chapter of Sigma Theta Tau International, which has evolved into a quarter-million member nursing honor society that includes practicing nurses, instructors, researchers, policy makers, executives, entrepreneurs, and others.
+In 1922, six School of Nursing students founded the Alpha Chapter of Sigma Theta Tau International, which has evolved into a quarter-million member nursing honor society that includes practicing nurses, instructors, researchers, policy makers, executives, entrepreneurs, and others.

 In 1945, our first master's level nursing courses were offered, with the MSN program becoming fully accredited in 1957.
 In 1965, nursing was formally recognized as Indiana University's tenth school and IU Northwest became the first regional campus to offer nursing courses.
 The Doctor of Nursing Science (DNS) program was approved in 1976, with the first doctoral students admitted in 1978 and the first DNS degree awarded in 1981.
 Distance education courses were first offered in 1985.
 The transition from a DNS program to the current PhD program was approved in 1995, with the first PhD students enrolling in 1996.